 The processing of personal data is governed by the General Data Protection Regulation 2016/679 (the GDPR).
-This legislation will replace current data privacy law and comes into effect on 25 May 2018.
+This legislation came into effect on 25 May 2018.

 Whose information does this privacy notice apply to?

 This privacy notice applies to information I collect from: